microsoft/WhatTheHack/README.md

 See our complete guide on ["How To Host A Hack"](/000-HowToHack/WTH-HowToHostAHack.md).

-**GF: SHOULD WE REMOVE THIS UNTIL WE ACTUALLY HAVE A CALENDAR OF EVENTS?** *-- Alternatively, you may request folks at Microsoft to host or deliver one to your organization.
-You can also see a list of existing WTH events and register to attend one in a city near you!
-Check out our "WTH Events" list.*

 # How to Create and Contribute a new What The Hack!

 Would you like to create a new What The Hack?
 We welcome all new hacks!
 We have developed a process for doing this.
 This includes a set of guidelines and templates to help you package your hack up for the What The Hack repo!